Home Best Places in the Fraser Valley Kilby Farm Historic Site and Museum at Harrison Mills

 Kilby Park is situated close to where the Harrison and Fraser Rivers come together.
 There are 41 campsites at the park along with a day-use picnic area, beach, trails and a boat launch.

-Daily rates for camping in 2025 are as follows.
-(Note: Rates are subject to change.
+Daily rates for camping last year were as follows.
+(Note: Rates were subject to change.
 See the Kilby Park Campground website for details.)
+2026 rates are to be confirmed, although they likely will be similar to last year.

-Use of the boat launch costs $15.
-It also costs $15 to picnic in the day-use area of the campground (although free if you are just at the beach).
+Use of the boat launch last year cost $15.
+It also cost $20 during the shoulder season to picnic in the day-use area of the campground (although free if you were just at the beach).

 Below are some suggestions to help you make the most of your visit to the Kilby Historic Site.